-Victory Hall Opera is now in its second season of bringing cutting-edge, thrilling opera to Charlottesville.
-Led by opera singers Miriam Gordon-Stewart (Artistic Director) and Brenda Patterson (Director of Music), and co-founded by Charlottesvillian opera director Maggie Bell, VHO presents a new model, unique in the world, for what an opera company can be: not an institution, but a troupe: of exceptional, high-caliber singers, advancing the art form together.
+Victory Hall Opera is now in its Second Season of bringing cutting-edge, thrilling opera to Charlottesville.
+Led by opera singers Miriam Gordon-Stewart (Artistic Director) and Brenda Patterson (Director of Music), and co-founded by Charlottesvillian opera director Maggie Bell, VHO presents a new model, unique in the world, for what an opera company can be: not an institution, but a troupe: of exceptional, high-caliber singers, performing up-close in intimate, alternative venues.

 Every performance we give has to meet our three-fold test: it must be "disarming, exquisite, sincere".

 And our name?
 "Victory Halls" were built all over the world after WWI as community theaters, and to encourage touring musicians to perform concerts in regional towns.
 Victory Hall Opera harkens back to this time and seeks to bring the best the opera world has to offer back home to Charlottesville, VA.

 Great theater + great voices = "indie opera" for the people!

 Board of directors

 Soprano (Opera Australia, Hamburg State Opera, Deutsche Oper Berlin, Bayreuth Festival, Dresden Staatskapelle, Sydney Symphony, Orquestra Gulbenkian, Mannheim, Kassel, State Opera of South Australia, Orchestra Victoria, National Opera Korea, Hannover, The Chatelet), Artistic Director of Victory Hall Opera.